DIYtranscriptomics/DIYtranscriptomics.github.io/_projects/2019-01-12-Lecture_intro.markdown

 Labs will take place every week from 3:30-5:30 PM EST.  See [here](https://diytranscriptomics.com/lab/lab-intro) for more details.

+### Join our Discord community

+You can join our Discord community by clicking [here](https://discord.gg/VpjD2pWHDX).
+The video below explains how we'll use this community page during the course.

 ### The 'perks' of in-person learning.

-If you officially registered for this course, not only will have access to the weekly in-person lab, but you will also be granted access to a private course Slack page where you can communicate with classmates, the instructor and TA's to get one-on-one help throughout the course, including help with analyzing your own data.
+If you officially registered for this course, not only will have access to the weekly in-person lab, but you'll also receive priority support for all questions and troubleshooting through our community page on Discord...yay!
 You will also be given unrestricted access to [DataCamp](https://www.datacamp.com/) for homework and extended learning.

 ## Other useful info that applies to everyone